somesi/linux-wifi-hotspot/README.md

 Then launch 'Wifi Hotspot' from your apps menu to start using the app.

 Todo:
-- apply firewalld rules at install time
+- apply firewalld rules at install time (see https://github.com/somesi/linux-wifi-hotspot/issues/2)
 - auto tag release

 # Credits